louietsai/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I faced a problems about detecting wrong lane lines while there is another lane line with brighter color or a bright road edge.
-I prevent this wrong detection by using the average lane position if the new lane position has >150 different with the average lane position.
+I prevent this wrong detection by keeping left and right searching windows within a range and also use previous curve line if there is any none valid search windows result.

 I also gave a initial average lane position, so the first frame will also have correct detection.